ThePhD/ThePhD/README.md

 # Need Something Done? ✔

 I perform exceedingly well at connecting disparate systems together to provide you with a painless developer experience, whether by libraries or scripting interfaces.
 I use a lot of C++ and C, but I also spend my time doing C#, Rust, JavaScript + Typescript, OCaml, a tiny bit of Haskell when I can wrap my head around the many many operators, and HTML/CSS work.
-I also have plenty of experience shaping good user interfaces to improve the end user's experience, driving positive customer experience for better clickthrough.
+I also have plenty of experience shaping good user interfaces to improve the end user's experience, driving positive customer experience for better retention.

+I'm available from _January 2021_ and onward for intensive projects, and there's plenty of room for open source support right now!

 For support and support contracts in: